stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 If all goes well we should still see the flat textured quad since the identity matrix essentially does nothing.

-### View Transformation
+### View Transform

-We can now use the matrix class and the perspective projection to apply a view transformation to the demo.
+We can now use the matrix class and the perspective projection to apply a _view transform_ to the demo.

-First we create the view (or camera) transformation:
+First we create the _view_ (or _camera_) transformation matrices:

 ```java
 final Matrix rot = new Matrix.Builder()